-Private production of water is much higher in Spain at 42 percent than in the U.S. at just 10 percent.
-The vast majority of U.S. cities continue with direct public delivery (75 percent) compared to only a quarter of municipalities in Spain.
+Private production of water is much higher in Spain, at 42 per cent, than in the US, at just 10 per cent.
+The vast majority of US cities continue with direct public delivery (75 per cent) compared to only a quarter of the municipalities in Spain.

 Not only is the level of private delivery higher in Spain for both water and waste, the use of mixed delivery also is higher.
-The U.S. governments mix public/private delivery at the level of the market (10 percent in waste and 14 percent in water) whereas Spanish governments' use of mixed market delivery is less than one percent (table 2).
-Instead, Spanish municipalities are more prone to create public or mixed firms (30 percent of delivery in water and 19 percent in waste).
-This mixing at the level of the firm is more than twice as high as the mixing at the level of the market found in the U.S. In Spain, public firms and mixed firms are more important than public bureaucracies in water distribution.
+The US local governments mix public/private delivery at the level of the market (10 per cent in waste and 14 per cent in water) whereas Spanish governments' use of mixed market delivery is less than one per cent (table 2).
+Instead, Spanish municipalities are more prone to create public or mixed firms (30 per cent of delivery in water and 19 per cent in waste).
+This mixing at the level of the firm is more than twice as high as the mixing at the level of the market found in the US.
+In Spain, public firms and mixed firms are more important than public bureaucracies in water distribution.
 By mixing at the level of the firm, Spanish municipalities are able to maintain economies of scale and still enjoy the benefits of private delivery.
-By mixing at the level of the market, U.S. cities are denied that possibility.
+By mixing at the level of the market, US cities are denied that possibility.
 The longevity of the ICMA survey enables comparison over time.
-We see that experimentation with private delivery peaked among U.S. municipalities in 1997 but fell significantly by 2002.
-At its peak, U.S. contracting in waste was comparable to Spain, but contracting for water was just two thirds the Spanish level.
-Contracting in the U.S. fell back to its 1992 level in waste, but dropped even lower than the 1992 level in water.
+Across all services experimentation with private delivery peaked among US municipalities in 1997 but fell significantly by 2002 (Warner and Hefetz 20080.
+At its peak, US contracting in waste was comparable to Spain, but contracting for water was just two-thirds the Spanish level.
+Contracting in the US fell back to its 1992 level in waste, but dropped even lower than the 1992 level in water.
 This is in stark contrast to the Spanish data where privatization has been increasing.
 Although the Spanish survey only covers one point in time, interviewers asked the date of privatization and from those dates we see a trend of increasing privatization of waste collection and water distribution, since the mid 1980s.
 Table 3 presents the distribution over time of the initial privatization in the municipalities that have private production.
-Two thirds of the municipalities that privatized waste collection did so since the mid 1980s.
+Two-thirds of the municipalities that privatized waste collection did so since the mid 1980s.
 Three quarters of the privatization in water has occured in the last 20 years.